HardisonCo/.github/international/croatia/hr-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with hr_Health systems in Croatia.
+This document outlines how HMS-ESQ is integrated with hr-health systems in Croatia.